Giving the AI definition a form suitable for the engineer

 In articles [1, 2, 4] we tried to catch the fancy of mathematicians, and proposed an AI definition that is useful from a theoretical point of view; however, for the needs of practice, we need to go into details that will be needed for the development of a real program satisfying the definition.

-That is to say, the purpose of this article is to catch the fancy of engineers and tell them what Artificial Intelligence is in a way that would be useful to them for the development of a real working program.
+The purpose of this article is to catch the fancy of engineers and tell them what Artificial Intelligence is in a way that would be useful to them for the development of a real working program.

-In [4] we described one concrete program which satisfies the definition of AI but this program was so inefficient that in order to work it requires infinity fast computer.
+In [4] we described one concrete program which satisfies the definition of AI but this program was so inefficient that in order to work it requires infinitely fast computer.
 In [1] we gave an algorithm which will find an efficient program that satisfies the definition of AI.
-This will be done for finite number of steps but this finite number is so big that in practice it is infinite.
+This is done for finite number of steps but the number is so large that it can be considered infinite.
 So this algorithm is as useless as the one which answers the question `Can I call Peter?'
 In the current paper we will not deal with the question about the existence of AI.
 Here we will turn our attention on practical questions connected with the design of this program.